-Having now attended the first of our UCAS Conferences on Friday, and understood the importance of research and undertaking it as early as possible, I would like you to complete a series of small tasks in time for your initial meeting with your Mentor on the 17th June in school at our second Conference (your Mentor and appointment time will be given to you on the morning of the 17th).
+Having now attended the first of our UCAS Conferences on Monday, and understood the importance of research and undertaking it as early as possible, I would like you to complete a series of small tasks in time for your initial meeting with your Mentor on the 14th June in school at our second Conference (your Mentor and appointment time will be given to you on the morning of the 14th).
 These tasks, and those set after each meeting by your Mentor are to ensure that these meetings are meaningful and help to structure your research and application.
-I realise that IB students will be using the time leading up to the Conference to revise and to sit their mock examinations, however, students will still be expected to have completed at least one or two of the research tasks before their mentor meeting.
-A level students have significant time available to them before the Conference and therefore it will be expected that they have completed all the tasks outlined below by the 12th, as well as their A2 preparatory tasks by the time we return to school after Half Term.
+I realise that you will primarily be using the time leading up to the Conference to revise and to sit your PPEs, however, we still believe there is enough time for you to have completed at least one or two of the research tasks below before your mentor meeting which is expected.

 Each student must start to draw up a potential shortlist of subject areas that they might consider studying at university (or for those unsure about the university option, a range of occupations) by thinking about either what they enjoy in their current studies, related subjects that they currently aren’t studying or any potential careers that they would like to follow.
 Further advice is given in your UCAS Pack under ‘Some tips on Researching a Course and University’.

 - You must then undertake some basic research to whittle these potential subjects (or occupations) down to something more manageable.
 To aid you with this task you need to look at a range of course descriptions at a range of universities to try to make a judgement about what it is actually like to study that subject at undergraduate level.
-Additionally, if the subject choice has an obvious link to an occupation i.e. Engineering or Law, then you should look at websites that give you an idea of what it is like to work in that occupation on a day to day basis, for example www.doctorjob.com.my gives you some career profiles and www.fasttomato.com (24hr guest account) gives you some basic guidance on suitable courses/ careers, but there are many more resources available in your pack.
+Additionally, if the subject choice has an obvious link to an occupation i.e. Engineering or Law, then you should look at websites that give you an idea of what it is like to work in that occupation on a day to day basis, for example https://www.prospects.ac.uk gives you a wide career profiles and https://www.careerfitter.com gives you some basic guidance on suitable courses/ careers, but there are many more resources available in your pack.